waggle-sensor/sensors/v4.1/README.md

         "params": []                      # no parameter is needed }

 b-4.
-Sensor table to read from a sensor through PWM read every 5 sec
+Sensor table to collect data every 5 seconds from a new sensor through PWM.

 "Sensor_Name": {
         "interval": 5,